Kayamandi: Schools

+Social Activities

 There are many interesting projects done by young and old people of Kayamandi, such as Kayamandi Arts and Culture Festival.
-There are about 27 registered pre-schools and more than ten registered organisations such as Vision Africa, Prochorus, Lokxion Foundation, Legacy Center, Trust Center, Songo.Info, IMBADU etc.
+There are about 27 registered pre-schools and more than ten registered organisations such as Vision Africa, Prochorus, Lokxion Foundation, Legacy Center, Trust Center, Songo.Info, IMBADU, Kayamandi Business Development Forum, Stellenbosch FM, 'The Voice of eKhaya-Stellies'. www.stellenboschfm.co.za etc.

+Sports

 Kayamandi is a soccer loving community with more than 20 teams, most of them playing informal soccer.
 Well known teams are Kuyasa FC, FC Malaga, Lokxion Stars FC, Kayamandi Hotspurs, Barca Juniors, Mighty Five Stars and FC Twetwe.